apache/airflow/BREEZE.rst

           Forces building of the local docker images.
 The images are rebuilt automatically for the first time or when changes are detected in package-related files, but you can force it using this flag.

-  -P, --force-pull-images
-          Forces pulling of images from GitHub Container Registry before building to populate cache.
-          The images are pulled by default only for the first time you run the environment, later the locally build images are used as cache.

-  --check-if-base-python-image-updated
-          Checks if Python base image from DockerHub has been updated vs the current python base image we store in GitHub Container Registry.
-Python images are updated regularly with security fixes, this switch will check if a new one has been released and will pull and prepare a new base python based on the latest one.

   --cleanup-docker-context-files
           Removes whl and tar.gz files created in docker-context-files before running the command.